Winter Training Sessions

 Winter training is almost over, but there are still a couple of weeks to go.

-To help you, we’ve put together a simple training session to keep your players active and warm in the lead up to spring.
+To help you, we’ve put together a simple training session to keep your players active and warm in the lead-up to spring.

 The Warm Up

-To progress this warm up further, add more cones or change the layout by adding more complex turns and tighter gaps.
-Additionally, ask the players to use their weaker foot only or you could try turning it into a race by making the players sprint back to the starting cone once they have completed the circuit.
+• Turn it into a race by making the players sprint back to the starting cone once they have completed the circuit.

 Activity 1 – Speed and Agility